brycewray/hugo-site/content/posts/2020/09/normal-persons-guide-static-websites.md

 However, to be fair, I must note that Go is also responsible for Hugo's most significant weakness.

-This is because Go's *templating*---that's how you make a single layout handle a whole bunch of pages, rather than having to design each one separately---is no walk in the park even for most developers, much less for normal folks.
+This is because Go's *templating* --- that's how you make a single layout handle a whole bunch of pages, rather than having to design each one separately --- is no walk in the park even for most developers, much less for normal folks.
 Thus, I strongly urge you to take the time to *pick a good theme*.
 It not only should look the way you want but also be pre-configured with all the functionality you'll need.
 That'll probably spare you from spending time trying to understand, much less edit, something like:

 ```go-html-template
 {{ if ne $paginator.PageNumber $paginator.TotalPages }}